 - Purchasing vacation packages through the Alaska Airlines website.

-- Booking hotel stays with any of their 11 hotel partners.
+- Booking hotel stays with any of their seven hotel partners.

 - Reserving a rental car with one of their seven rental car partners.

-You can start redeeming for flights at just 5,000 miles, and members can achieve elite status with as little as 20,000 miles earned on Alaska Airlines and Virgin America.
+You can start redeeming for flights at just 5,000 miles, and members can achieve elite status with as little as 20,000 miles earned on Alaska Airlines.

-Elite members receive additional perks such as free upgrades, complimentary beverages and in-flight entertainment, priority check-in and boarding, free checked bags, and discounts on lounge memberships.
+Depending on their status, elite members can receive additional perks such as free upgrades, complimentary beverages, priority check-in and boarding, free checked bags, and discounts on lounge memberships.

 One caveat: Alaska Airlines makes it easy to earn and use your miles, but rewards travel is subject to blackout dates.
 Also, your mileage balance may expire if your Mileage Plan is inactive for two years.